Skip to content

 Gradle — Kotlin Multiplatform consumer

-If your app is itself a Kotlin Multiplatform project, depend on the shared artifact from commonMain and let KMP pull the right per-target slice automatically.
+If your app is itself a Kotlin Multiplatform project, depend on the backgrounder artifact from commonMain and let KMP pull the right per-target slice automatically.
+Maven Central is on the default repository list, so no repositories { } block changes are needed.

 [versions]